 Jeff Stroope believed the product had a million-dollar market waiting for it, but needed the money to boost distribution.
 In 2011, the Texas native appeared on season two of Shark Tank, seeking $500,000 in return for 40%.

 The Sharks were impressed with the demo and its benefits were clear.
-However, the atmosphere changed when the entrepreneur started talking about the business side of things.
+However, the atmosphere changed once the entrepreneur started talking about the business side of things.
 Stroope then pulled out a garden hose adapter, which reignited a flame in the tank.

 This led Mark Cuban to quickly offer $1.25 million, a three-year job contract, and a 7.5% royalty for 100% of the company.
 Kevin O’Leary tried to intervene with a counteroffer, but Jeff went with Mark.